mikkopoyhonen/noise-builder/README.md

 Noise-tester is a proxy server which is used as a gatewat and whit what we can simulate bad network conditions.
 > With noise-tester  we are able to simulate different kinds of network conditions such as delay, latency and packetloss.

-This repository will contain needed tools and documentation needed to produce noise-tester service.
+This repository contains scripts to deploy noise-tester service

 ###How does it work?
 See the following chart to understand the inner workings of the noise-tester.